open-energy-transition/open-tyndp/README.md

 **See also**: See also the [GitHub repository issues](https://github.com/open-energy-transition/open-tyndp/issues) for a comprehensive list of currently open issues.

-**See also**: See also the [GitHub repository issues](https://github.com/open-energy-transition/open-tyndp/issues) for a comprehensive list of currently open issues.

-**See also**: See also the [GitHub repository issues](https://github.com/open-energy-transition/open-tyndp/issues) for a comprehensive list of currently open issues.

 # Repository structure

 * `benchmarks`: will store `snakemake` benchmarks (does not exist initially)